 Some lenders do not conduct a detailed analysis of applicants’ expenditure in each area of spending.
 Instead, many firms use an estimate of living expenses, obtained from the Office for National Statistics.
 This ONS figure is merely the average expenditure that would be expected from someone living in the UK with the profile of the applicant in question.
 Recent FOS judgements clearly show that the independent complaints body does not agree that using ONS data to estimate expenditure is appropriate.

-In most of its recent adjudications on guarantor and instalment loans, FOS have concluded that the firm should have conducted a detailed expenditure analysis and verified any expenditure data supplied by the customers by asking to see their bank statements.
+In most of its recent adjudications on guarantor and instalment loans, FOS has concluded that the firm should have conducted a detailed expenditure analysis and verified any expenditure data supplied by the customers by asking to see their bank statements.
 FOS often decide bank statements are a necessary component of ‘proportionate checks’ even when the loan amount is as low as £1,000 and/or the loan term is as short as 12 months.

 Many firms also specialise in lending to consumers with an impaired credit profile, and FOS often concludes that this is another reason not to use ONS data to estimate expenses, as an applicant with a poor credit history is unlikely to be a typical ‘average’ person.